yi-json/synapse/README.md

 * **Resource Accounting**: Logic to track `Total` vs `Used` CPU/RAM/GPU on every worker

 **Key Feature:**
-* **Atomic ALlocation**: Resources are granted in a transaction.
+* **Atomic Allocation**: Resources are granted in a transaction.
 Either the job gets all requested nodes at once, or it gets none.
 THis prevents "partial allocation" deadlocks common in distributed training

 #### Success Criteria
 1. **Submit a "Greedy" Job**: Send a request for 8 CPUs when only 4 are available